If you've got Avios points stashed, there are tons of hidden points boosters to help you push it (baby), push it real

 Return tickets to Paris, Lille or Brussels all start from 9,000 Avios points (redeem this way and 1,000 Avios points are worth £8ish).
 You need to book ahead for peak times, as Eurostar only releases a limited number of 9,000 returns for each day – once those have gone, the price in points goes up.

-Avios charges passengers taxes and fees on flights, which can be up to £100 for European return flights.
+Avios charges passengers taxes and fees on flights, which can be up to £100 or more for European return flights.

 Yet under its Reward Flight Saver scheme, charges on most short-haul economy BA flights are currently fixed at £35.
 The fee is £50 for business class flights.

 Destinations in these zones include Moscow and Marrakesh.
 You must earn at least one Avios point the year before you book to take advantage.

 Tesco shopper?
 Time your Avios trade-in

 When you convert Clubcard vouchers into Avios points, £10 becomes 2,400 Avios points.
 This means £37.50 of Tesco vouchers buys a Eurostar return to Paris.
-It could also get you to Prague or Milan (plus £35 fee).
+It could also get you to Prague or Milan in economy (plus £35 fee).

 But it occasionally boosts this to 4,000 Avios for every £10.
 So if you've no plans to use your points yet, hold your horses until Tesco runs one of these promotions.
 See Boost Tesco Points for more on getting max value for Clubcard vouchers.

 Pick redemptions carefully

 Choose how you spend your points with care.
 1,000 Avios points can be worth anything from £1 to £50 depending on how you spend them, so aim to exchange them for things giving better value.

 Always check what it would actually cost to buy in cash first to see if it's a good value exchange.
 We've used estimates in the table below, so it's best to check yourself before booking to make sure it's worth using your points on the flight.